-In June, the government will launch a red tape reduction portal for businesses to suggest opportunities to ease regulatory pressures.
+The government has launched a red tape reduction portal for businesses to suggest opportunities to ease regulatory pressures.
 The questionnaire will be open until August 31, 2020.

 Businesses are eligible to have a portion of vehicle registration fees for vehicles registered to the business refunded, if they are not in use.

 Commercial vehicles of 4,500 kilograms or greater are not required to have their safety inspection completed while they are not operational.

 Deferral of requirement for businesses to file yearly returns under Companies and Deeds Online (CADO) and remittance of the accompanying filing fee.